cardillan/mindcode/FEATURES.markdown

   * Emulates all instructions not interacting with the map
   * Emulates all read/write operations within the schematics (from/to processors and memory blocks)
   * Emulates print operations
-* Detects and reports error states (even those ignored by the in-game processor)
+* Detects and reports error states (even some of those ignored by the in-game processor)
 * Runs code and schematics built by Mindcode directly
 * Runs code and schematics loaded from external sources

 ### Decompiler